Save the Date: Saturday, April 22, 2017

 Karen Worth, Chair of Elementary Education, Wheelock College

 Explore and experience hands-on activities illustrating the ideas of David and Francis Hawkins, educators who fostered curiosity-based learning.
-Karen Worth, science educator and colleague of the Hawkins, will illustrate with Stephanie Cox Suarez how learning for all ages can be active, visible, and engaging.
+Karen Worth, science educator and colleague of the Hawkins, illustrated with Stephanie Cox Suarez how learning for all ages can be active, visible, and engaging.

 Breaking the Toxic "Blame/Grievance/Rejection Cycle" of Race Dialogues